1. How long will my child need to stay here?

 7. What is a typical therapy schedule like for my child?

-An individualized schedule is developed for each child after the first team meeting.
-You will receive a copy of this schedule.
+An individualized schedule is developed for each child after their initial evaluation.
+You will receive a copy of the daily therapy schedule and will be notified of any changes.
 While we try to be as consistent as possible with the schedule, there are occasions when it will need to change to accommodate other procedures, conferences, or outings for your child.
-Each child receives at least 3 hours of therapy per day (reduced on Sunday), depending on your child’s needs and level of endurance.
+Each child receives at least three hours of therapy per day Monday–Friday, depending on your child’s needs and level of endurance.

 8. Can families and friends observe therapy?